 Data Fields

-Record ID: Constant “UTIL”
+Record ID: Constant “FFSU” or “MCOU”.
+The FFSU Record ID indicates that the information for this NDC represents a Fee-for-Service Utilization record.
+The MCOU Record ID indicates that the information for this NDC represents a Managed Care Organization Utilization record.
+Valid Values: 4Q2009 and earlier = Constant record ID of FFSU.
+1Q2010 and beyond = FFSU & MCOU.

+NOTE: Per the Affordable Care Act, MCO utilization data cannot be reported for periods prior to first quarter 2010.

+NOTE: Beginning with first quarter 2010, CMS will accept one utilization record per NDC per quarter/year combination per record ID type (FFSU vs. MCOU).

 State Code: Two-character post office abbreviation for the state.
 Alphabetic, 2 digits.

 Labeler Code: First segment of National Drug Code (NDC 1) that identifies the manufacturer, labeler, relabeler, packager, repackager or distributor of the drug.
 Numeric values only, 5-digit field, right justified and zero-filled for 4-digit labeler codes.